 Tooth whitening is any process that lightens the color of a tooth.
 Whitening is accomplished by either the physical removal of the stain or a chemical reaction that lightens the tooth color.

-You should talk to your dentist before whitening your teeth.
+Talk to your dentist before whitening your teeth.
 Teeth whitening does not work for everyone.
-Teeth whitening results depend on the user's lifestyle and the cause of their teeth discoloration.
+Results depend on the user's lifestyle and the cause of their teeth discoloration.

 Blue light LED teeth whitening offers many benefits, including: